banksean/patchcab-modules/README.md

 lerna run build
 ```

 or cd into indivudal packages/ directories and run `yarn build` from there.

 ## UI Framework

 Patchcab uses [Svelte](https://svelte.dev/), a UI framework I'd never used before this.
 I'm more of a Web Components, [a la carte web development](https://bitworking.org/news/2018/03/a-la-carte-web-development/) fan myself, but Svelte seems fine for this purpose and the Patchcab source has lots of examples to learn from.

-## Voltage, pitch signals etc (Hz, not Volts)
+## Voltage, pitch signals etc (Hz, not "Volts")

 For both the Midi In module and the Additive Oscillator, I wrote the inputs/outputs to assume Hz rather than an intermediate "voltage" that then gets rescaled into/out of Hz.